 Bunchberry can be found across Canada in forested upland and wetland areas.
 It prefers to grow in moist soils, with partial shade.
 Bunchberry grows through underground stems.
 This plant is considered a circumpolar species; its natural range extends from Greenland across northern North America to northeast Asia.

 Bunchberries flower in May and June, later in Northern Mountains and frequently flower a second time in the fall.
 After the bloom the main flower forms into bunched bright red berries.
 This plant is found in the Sub-Boreal Interior and the Central Interior ecoprovinces.

-Not many people still use them, but they make very tasty sauces and jams.
+The berries make very tasty sauces and jams.